 About

-Phase II of the Climate Footprint Project is providing targeted technical assistance and support to participating states and regions.
-This is helping them to identify and reduce their GHG emissions.
+Phase II of the Climate Footprint Project has provided targeted technical assistance and support to participating states and regions.
+This has helped them to identify and reduce their GHG emissions.

-Specifically, the project is working to enhance their Measurement, Reporting and Verification (MRV) capacity and knowledge, to provide further opportunities for tracking and cutting emissions.
+Specifically, the project has worked to enhance their Measurement, Reporting and Verification (MRV) capacity and knowledge, to provide further opportunities for tracking and cutting emissions.

 Participating states and regions

-The project’s second phase is currently in progress and will run until October 2022.
-It involves the following states and regions:
+The project’s second phase ran until October 2022.
+It involved the following states and regions:

 - Amapá (Brazil)